 Do you do any sketching on paper?

 We do a little of everything.
 We don’t have a method to the madness here.
 When we interview people we always ask, "What tools do you like to use?”
 We do that on purpose just to see what they’ll say, but at the same time we don’t care.
-We care about getting the project done.
+We don't care about tools, we care about getting the project done.
 We let the people who are good with their tools do their job to their best.
-Then I can use InVision to present the designs, and the people who are representing that project understand it because it is tangible.
+Then I can use InVision to present my designs: people can understand an idea better when it's tangible.

 What is your favorite part of the design process?

 I just love innovation, and ideation, and creating things.
 It’s those small, innovative tweaks we do that get me excited because it just makes sense.
 That’s what I love: the things that the user just does without realizing they did it.
 They had no clue that they clicked on something small because it was in their normal flow or it just made sense in their mind.
 And you’re like, “Yep, nailed it.”